 General Dynamics is responsible for the common enterprise display system (CEDS).

 DDG 1000 features a sensor and weapons suite optimised for littoral warfare and for network-centric warfare.
 Northrop Grumman has proposed a solution based on a peripheral vertical launch system (PVLS).

-The solution consists of 20 four-cell PVLS situated round the perimeter of the deck, rather than the usual centrally located VLS.
-This would reduce the ship's vulnerability to a single hit.
+The solution consists of 20 four-cell PVLS situated around the perimeter of the deck, rather than the usual centrally located VLS.
+This would reduce the ship’s vulnerability to a single hit.

 The advanced vertical launch system (AVLS) that forms the basis of the PVLS was developed by BAE Systems Land and Armaments and Raytheon and has been designated the mk57 VLS.

 Missile systems include tactical tomahawk (intended to succeed Tomahawk TLAM), standard missile SM-3 and the evolved Sea Sparrow missile (ESSM) for air defence.

-BAE Systems Land and Armaments has been awarded the contract to develop the EDM for the ship's advanced gun system (AGS), building on development work carried out for DD-21.
+BAE Systems Land and Armaments was awarded the contract to develop the EDM for the ship’s advanced gun system (AGS), building on development work carried out for DD-21.

-Lockheed Martin has been awarded the contract for the LRAP EDM.
+Lockheed Martin was awarded the contract for the LRAP EDM.

 The family of munitions includes land attack and ballistic projectiles.
 Technologies derived from the US Navy’s extended-range guided munition (ERGM), the US Army 155mm XM-982 projectiles and the DTRA 5in projectile are being studied for incorporation into the projectile suite.

 The radar suite comprises dual-band radar for horizon and volume search, a Lockheed Martin S-band volume search radar (VSR) integrated with the AN/SPY-3 multifunction radar already being developed by Raytheon for the US Navy.
-The two radars are to be integrated at waveform level for enhanced surveillance and tracking capability.
+The two radars are to be integrated at the waveform level for enhanced surveillance and tracking capability.